-Most visitors to Vietnam are required to have a valid visa to enter the country.
-For visits of less than 15 days however nationals from the United Kingdom, France, Spain, Germany, Italy, Scandinavian countries, Japan and South Korean do not require a visa while Thai, Singaporean, Malaysian, Indonesian, Philippine and Lao nationals are permitted a visa-free stay for less than 30 days.
+Most visitors to Vietnam are required to have a visa to enter the country and a passport that is valid for at least six months from the day of entry.
+For visits of less than 15 days currently nationals from the United Kingdom, France, Spain, Germany, Italy, Scandinavian countries, Japan and South Korean do not require a visa while Thai, Singaporean, Malaysian, Indonesian, Philippine and Lao nationals are permitted a visa-free stay for visits less than 30 days.
 For other nationalities a visa must be arranged in advance.
 Visit www.vn.embassyinformation.com for contact details of your nearest Vietnam Embassy.
 A one-month tourist visa is usually sufficient for most tours though it is possible to arrange 3-month and 6-month multiple entry visas if needed.

 It is also possible to have a visa issued on arrival in Vietnam at Tan Son Nhat International Airport, Ho Chi Minh City, Noi Bai International Airport, Hanoi and Danang International Airport, Danang.
 It is however essential to obtain an authorization letter issued by the Vietnamese department of immigration in advance of travel to Vietnam.
 This letter needs to be shown in place of a visa on checking-in for your flight to Vietnam.
 Take care – you will not be allowed to board your flight to Vietnam without this letter!
-On arrival in Vietnam the authorization letter needs to be presented at the ‘visa on arrival desk’ at the airport where a visa will be stamped in your passport.
+On arrival in Vietnam the authorization letter needs to be presented at the visa on arrival desk at the airport where a visa will be stamped in your passport.
 A fee must be paid for both the visa authorization letter and the visa stamping at the airport.
-See www.vietnamvisacenter.org for more information and current rates.
+To arrange a visa on arrival visit the official Vietnam government visa website at www.vietnamvisa.govt.vn or one of the online visa service companies such as www.vietnamvisacenter.org for more information and current rates.

 What to bring